Newtown, CT Victims’ Families Sue Bushmaster, Manufacturer of AR-15, Gun Used by Adam Lanza in 2012 Sandy Hook Elementary School Attack

 Depending on whom you ask, there were twenty-six, twenty-seven, or twenty-eight victims in Newtown.
 It’s twenty-six if you count only those who were murdered at Sandy Hook Elementary School; twenty-seven if you include Nancy Lanza; twenty-eight if you judge Adam’s suicide a loss.
 There are twenty-six stars on the local firehouse roof.
 On the anniversary of the shootings, President Obama referred to “six dedicated school workers and twenty beautiful children” who had been killed, and the governor of Connecticut asked churches to ring their bells twenty-six times.
 Some churches in Newtown had previously commemorated the victims by ringing twenty-eight times, but a popular narrative had taken hold in which Nancy—a gun enthusiast who had taught Adam to shoot—was an accessory to the crime, rather than its victim.
 Emily Miller, an editor at the Washington Times, wrote, “We can’t blame lax gun-control laws, access to mental health treatment, prescription drugs or video games for Lanza’s terrible killing spree.
 We can point to a mother who should have been more aware of how sick her son had become and forced treatment.” (read the full story HERE)

-Let us never forget the 20 precious angles that were killed that day and the six heroic adults who tried to protect them.
+Let us never forget the 20 precious angels that were killed that day and the six heroic adults who tried to protect them.

 Newtown, CT Shooter Adam Lanza Researched Mass Murderers Prior to Sandy Hook Elementary School Massacre